openstack-archive/python-tatuclient/doc/source/user/shell-v2.rst

 Working with PTR Records
 ''''''''''''''''''''''''
-Reverse DNS for Neutron Floating IPs can be managed with the "ptr" subcommand.
+Reverse SSH for Neutron Floating IPs can be managed with the "ptr" subcommand.

 Create a PTR record: